 - 22% for systems placed in service after 12/31/2020 and before 01/01/2022

 It looks like the Duke Solar rebates are done for 2020, but I think you can still install this year and claim rebate next year.
 The process is a little ambiguous, but it all worked out for us.

-It was a tough call, there are many great installers in the area… but Renewable Energy Design Group was the cream of the crop, at the top!
+It was a tough call, there are many great installers in the area… but Renewable Energy Design Group was at the top of our list.
 And I speak from personal experience with other solar installers in the area.
 If we were to do it again, we’d do this grid-tied solar system with R.E.D.
 Group.

 Renewable Energy Design Group